bisgardo/concordium-docker/README.md

 docker-compose up --no-build
 ```

-Feel free to use these images for testing and experimentation but never trust
+Feel free to use these images for testing and experimentation,
-random internet strangers' binaries with anything secret or valuable.
+but never trust random internet strangers' binaries with anything secret or valuable.

 Instead, use the
 [officially released](https://developer.concordium.software/en/mainnet/net/guides/run-node-ubuntu.html)